disinfo-zone/The-Info-Web/20 - ORGANIZATIONS/GOVERNMENT/USA/Central Intelligence Agency.md

 In 1980, [[Jimmy Carter]] signed a presidential "finding" authorizing the CIA to aid the Afghan rebels in "harassment" of the Soviet occupying forces through secret supplies of light weapons and limited funds.[^10] This became the largest covert-action program since [[World War Two]].[^10]

+### UAP Research and Secrecy

+The CIA has a long and complex history with the [[Unidentified Anomalous Phenomena]] (UAP) issue.
+The agency has been a key player in the government's long-standing policy of secrecy and denial on the UAP topic.
+The Robertson Panel, a CIA-sponsored committee in 1953, recommended a policy of debunking UAP reports and using the mass media to ridicule the topic.
+This policy was highly effective in creating the stigma that has surrounded the UAP issue for decades.[^11]

+The CIA is also said to have operated a little-known "weird desk," which was responsible for investigating unusual medical issues, implants, and abductions related to UAP encounters. [[Dr. William Livingston]], who served as a medical advisor to the [[Advanced Aerospace Threat Identification Program]] (AATIP), is described as having presided over this desk.[^11]

+In recent years, the CIA has been more involved in the official UAP investigation.
+The agency was a participant in the [[UAP Task Force]] and is a member of the current [[All-domain Anomaly Resolution Office]] (AARO).
+However, the agency's long history of secrecy and obfuscation on the UAP topic has led to a great deal of skepticism about its willingness to be fully transparent.[^11]

 ### Footnotes

 [^1]: Schnabel, Jim. *Remote Viewers*.
 Dell, 1997.